To create a safe, respectful and welcoming community for all residents you are required to follow the policies and procedures outlined below.

-Residence Halls: In the residence halls, each student is provided with a room key, a mailbox combination, and access on your UB Card for entrance doors via the Card Access System.
+In the residence halls, each student is provided with a room key, a mailbox combination, and building access on your UB Card via the Card Access System.
 Carry your key at all times and always lock your room.
 If your key is lost or stolen, you must request a lock change at your area office.
 Your key cannot be duplicated.
 When you move out, your key must be returned.
 You will be charged if you do not return your Campus Living issued key or attempt to return a duplicated key.
 There is also a charge for a lost or non-returned temporary building-access card.

 Campus Living is not responsible for theft of or damage to personal property.
 Additionally, Campus Living is not liable for damages that occur accidentally or as the result of natural causes or an “act of God”; nor liable for damages which occur because of the actions of others.
 The University does not carry insurance covering the loss or damage (due to water, fire, etc.) to residents’ personal effects.
 Therefore, Campus Living strongly recommends that every resident obtain a renter insurance policy or be covered by your family’s homeowner’s or renter’s policy.

 The Campus Living staff works hard to help students feel comfortable in their rooms.
 At times a student is assigned to a room that does not meet their preferences of location or room size.
-In order to help accommodate these students and others desiring to move, there is a room change request process available.
+In order to help accommodate these students and others desiring to move, there is a room change request process.